+Waste management

-Waste management Waste minimisation Waste management Council will continue to leave the provision of waste services to the private market, wherever practicable.
+Council will continue to leave the provision of waste services to the private market, wherever practicable.
 Where mutual benefits can be realised, Council will take a facilitation role between parties to encourage the reduction of waste going to landfill.

 Council will continue to be responsible for making provision for the effective and efficient collection and disposal of solid waste to acceptable environmental standards in order to improve, promote and protect public health.

-We intend ensure the following are provided: A refuse transfer station in Oamaru (owned and operated by Waste Management Ltd) A network of four rural recovery parks (transfer stations) located at Otematata, Omarama, Kurow and Hampden Funding to the Waitaki Resource Recovery Trust for the transfer of residual waste dropped off at the Recovery Park to the Oamaru Refuse Transfer Station A transfer station or other facility or service in Palmerston to cater for the community's needs when the landfill closes We will also continue to manage the district's fourteen closed landfills (including Oamaru).
+We intend to ensure the following are provided:

+- A refuse transfer station in Oamaru (owned and operated by Waste Management Ltd) - A network of four rural recovery parks (transfer stations) located at Otematata, Omarama, Kurow and Hampden - Funding to the Waitaki Resource Recovery Trust for the transfer of residual waste dropped off at the Recovery Park to the Oamaru Refuse Transfer Station - A transfer station or other facility or service in Palmerston to cater for the community's needs when the landfill closes

+We will also continue to manage the district's fourteen closed landfills (including Oamaru).

 Council ceased providing kerbside collection of residual waste in 2009.
 This service is now provided by private contractors and the cost of this is paid directly by customers to contractors.
+This means no charge for kerbside collection is included in rates.
+At this stage, it is our intention to continue to leave the kerbside collection of waste to private contractors in order to provide consumer choice and incentivise waste minimisation.

+Waste minimisation

-This means no charge for kerbside collection of waste to private contractors in order to provide consumer choice and incentivise waste Waste minimisation Council's main objective in supporting and promoting waste minimisation is to protect the environment from harm and to provide environmental, social, economic and cultural benefits.
-Council intends to continue to support and promote waste minimisation in the District by: Financially assisting the Waitaki Resource Recovery Trust to operate the Resource Recovery Park in order to provide recovery, recycling and education services Financially assisting other community organisations, such as Waihemo Wastebusters, to provide recycling and waste minimisation services Providing recycling drop-off facilities in Papakaio, Enfield and Herbert Providing recycling drop-off services at the District's four rural transfer stations Providing educational material about reducing, reusing and recycling waste Council does not currently provide a rates-funded kerbside collection of recyclables and it is expected this service will continue to be provided by private contractors on a user-pays basis.
+Council's main objective in supporting and promoting waste minimisation is to protect the environment from harm and to provide environmental, social, economic and cultural benefits.

+Council intends to continue to support and promote waste minimisation in the District by:

+- Financially assisting the Waitaki Resource Recovery Trust to operate the Resource Recovery Park in order to provide recovery, recycling and education services - Financially assisting other community organisations, such as Waihemo Wastebusters, to provide recycling and waste minimisation services - Providing recycling drop-off facilities in Papakaio, Enfield and Herbert and wherever else Council considers appropriate - Providing recycling drop-off services at the District's four rural recovery parks - Providing educational material about reducing, reusing and recycling waste

+Council does not currently provide a ratesfunded kerbside collection of recyclables and it is expected this service will continue to be provided by private contractors on a user-pays basis.
 However, Council intends to review how well this is meeting our objectives during the six years of this plan.

+Part B:

-Part B: Summary of current situation & assessment of future demand
+Summary of current situation & assessment of future demand